What Is Metachromatic Leukodystrophy (MLD)?

 Speech therapy can help children learn ways to communicate and treat swallowing issues.

-Our speech therapists and nutritionists will work together to make sure your child gets proper nutrition if they have trouble swallowing.
+Our speech therapists work with nutritionists to make sure your child gets proper nutrition if they have trouble swallowing.

 Medicine